aerospike/backup-go/cmd/asrestore/readme.md

   # The limits for read/write storage bandwidth in MiB/s.
   nice: 0
   # Restore from a single backup file.
 Use - for stdin.
-  # Required, unless --directory or --directory-list is used.
+  # Required, unless directory or directory-list is used.
-  # Incompatible with --mode=asbx.
   input-file: ""
   # A comma-separated list of paths to directories that hold the backup files.
 Required,
   # unless -i or -d is used.
 The paths may not contain commas.
-  # Example: 'asrestore --directory-list /path/to/dir1/,/path/to/dir2'
+  # Example: 'asrestore directory-list /path/to/dir1/,/path/to/dir2'
-  # Incompatible with --mode=asbx.
   directory-list: ""
-  # A common root path for all paths used in --directory-list.
+  # A common root path for all paths used in directory-list.
-  # This path is prepended to all entries in --directory-list.
+  # This path is prepended to all entries in directory-list.
-  # Example: 'asrestore --parent-directory /common/root/path
+  # Example: 'asrestore parent-directory /common/root/path
-  # --directory-list /path/to/dir1/,/path/to/dir2'
+  # directory-list /path/to/dir1/,/path/to/dir2'
-  # Incompatible with --mode=asbx.
   parent-directory: ""
   # Disables the use of batch writes when restoring records to the Aerospike cluster.
   # By default, the cluster is checked for batch write support.
 Only set this flag if you explicitly
   # don't want batch writes to be used or if asrestore is failing to work because it cannot recognize
   # that batch writes are disabled.
-  # Incompatible with --mode=asbx.
   disable-batch-writes: false
   # The max allowed number of records to simultaneously upload to Aerospike.
   # Default is 128 with batch writes enabled.
 If you disable batch writes,
   # this flag is superseded because each worker sends writes one by one.
   # All three batch flags are linked.
-If --disable-batch-writes=false,
+If disable-batch-writes=false,
   # asrestore uses batch write workers to send data to the database.
-  # Asrestore creates a number of workers equal to --max-async-batches that work in parallel,
+  # Asrestore creates a number of workers equal to max-async-batches that work in parallel,
-  # and form and send a number of records equal to --batch-size to the database.
+  # and form and send a number of records equal to batch-size to the database.
-  # Incompatible with --mode=asbx.
   batch-size: 128
   # To send data to Aerospike Database, asrestore creates write workers that work in parallel.
   # This value is the number of workers that form batches and send them to the database.
   # For Aerospike Database versions prior to 6.0, 'batches' are only a logical grouping of records,
   # and each record is uploaded individually.
   # The true max number of async Aerospike calls would then be <max-async-batches> * <batch-size>.
-  # Incompatible with --mode=asbx.
   max-async-batches: 32
   # Warm Up fills the connection pool with connections for all nodes.
 This is necessary for batch restore.
   # By default is calculated as (--max-async-batches + 1), as one connection per node is reserved
   # for tend operations and is not used for transactions.
-  # Incompatible with --mode=asbx.
   warm-up: 0
   # For records with expirable void-times, add N seconds of extra-ttl to the
   # recorded void-time.
-  # Incompatible with --mode=asbx.
   extra-ttl: 0
   # Ignore errors specific to records, not UDFs or indexes.
 The errors are:
   # AEROSPIKE_RECORD_TOO_BIG,